How to Plan Sewing Christmas Gifts

-Christmas is the most magical time of the year but the hustle and bustle of Christmas shopping can be stressful, tiring and a huge drain on the family budget.
+Christmas is the most magical time of the year but the hustle and bustle of Christmas shopping can be stressful, tiring, and a huge drain on the family budget.

 With a little forward planning, you can sew personalized gifts for everyone on your shopping list without breaking the bank or falling into the holiday blues.
 Retailers will tempt us with the latest gadgets and the most sort after products, but a handmade gift portrays a whole lot of love to its recipient.

 Trends and technology change in a heartbeat but something made from the heart will be treasured forever.
-But while sewing gifts for Christmas will put you in the festive mood, you don’t want to be madly sewing the last pieces together on Christmas Eve.
+But while sewing gifts for Christmas will put you in a festive mood, you don’t want to be madly sewing the last pieces together on Christmas Eve.

 So here are a few ideas for How to Plan Sewing Christmas Gifts that will help with planning your projects so you can sew something special for everyone.